Published On: Mar 14 2013 02:49:34 PM EDTUpdated On: Mar 19 2014 02:00:00 AM EDT

 1953: The Academy Awards ceremony is broadcast on television for the first time.
 "The Bad and the Beautiful" won five awards that night, but was upstaged by "The Greatest Show on Earth" upsetting "High Noon" for the Oscar for Best Picture.

-1952: Film producer Harvey Weinstein, best known as co-founder of Miramax Films, is born in Flushing, N.Y.
+1952: Film producer Harvey Weinstein, best known as co-founder of Miramax Films, is born in Flushing, New York.
 He and his brother Bob have been co-chairmen of The Weinstein Company, their film production company, since 2005.
 He won an Academy Award for producing the movie "Shakespeare in Love," and garnered seven Tony Awards for producing a variety of winning plays and musicals on Broadway.

 1950: American author Edgar Rice Burroughs, best known for his creation of the jungle hero Tarzan and the heroic Mars adventurer John Carter, dies of a heart attack at the age of 74 in Encino, Calif.